 Beets are low in calories and rich in fiber, vitamins, and minerals.
 The vivid color of beets scream antioxidants.
 They also have high levels of niacin, vitamin C, and potassium.
 Beets are good for the blood: they help fight coronary artery disease and stroke.
 Their texture is firm and smooth, and their flavor is rich, earthy, and slightly sweet.

 I used walnut oil in this salad because I recently bought some as an impulse buy (you can just imagine my delight when I found a way to use it!).
 If you don’t have it, you can use olive oil instead.
-If you happen upon beets with the greens still attached, wash the greens, chop them, and saute them in oil.
-Toss them with the finished salad.
+Whatever you do, don’t use vegetable oil.
+It is terrible for our bodies, and would ruin the flavor of this salad.

-1 pound beets
+- 1 lb. beets

-1/2 cup walnuts, toasted
+- 1/2 cup walnuts

 - 1/3 cup goat cheese